zsparal/api-documentation/source/reference/v1/invoices-api/get-invoice.rst

 Retrieve details of an invoice, using the invoice's identifier.

-If you want to retreive the details of an invoice by its invoice number, use the :ref:`list API <v1/invoices-list>` with the ``reference`` parameter.
+If you want to retrieve the details of an invoice by its invoice number, use the :doc:`list endpoint </reference/v1/invoices-api/list-invoices>` with the ``reference`` parameter.

 Parameters
 ----------